darksworm/chordboard/.junie/3_coding.md

 - Don't write comments unless the intent of the code is opaque.
 - Prefer separating "business logic" from the "presentation logic" (e.g. in React, prefer separating the component from the business logic).
 - Prefer using functional programming over OOP.
+- Commits should be be written using the semantic commit format.